BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Methodology

-In summary, our BiTrajDiff operates in two key stages.
-Initially, it trains a bidirectional diffusion model to capture the distributions of both forward-future and backward-history trajectories.
-Subsequently, this trained model generates bidirectional trajectory sequences, all conditioned on intermediate anchor states.
-These generated sequences undergo further completion and filtering to create a high-fidelity augmented dataset.
-This augmented data is then integrated with the original datasets to train downstream offline RL algorithms.
-In our implementation, we iteratively sample batches of intermediate anchor states from the offline dataset $\mathcal D$, and generate bidirectional trajectories conditioned on these states using the aforementioned pipeline.
-The resulting trajectories are then incorporated into the final augmented dataset $\tilde{ \mathcal D}$.
-We adopt CleanDiffuser~\cite{dong2024cleandiffuser} as the base backbone for BiTrajDiff, owing to its generality and robustness.
+In summary, BiTrajDiff operates in two key stages.
+Initially, it trains a bidirectional diffusion model to capture the distributions of forward-future and backward-history trajectories.
+Subsequently, BiTrajDiff generates bidirectional trajectories conditioned on anchor states sampled from $\mathcal D$.
+These generated sequences undergo further completion and filtering to create a high-fidelity augmented dataset $\tilde{ \mathcal D}$, which is then mixed with $\mathcal D$ to train downstream offline RL algorithms.
+We adopt CleanDiffuser~\citep{dong2024cleandiffuser} as the backbone for BiTrajDiff, owing to its generality and robustness.
+The pseudocode of BiTrajDiff is presented in Appendix~\ref{supp:method}.